 In addition to the University's standard entry requirements, you should have:

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Sports Science Extended Degree or the Sports therapy Extended Degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Sport Psychology, Coaching and Physical Education (including foundation year) BSc (Hons) degree.

 Entry from appropriate foundation and access courses will also be considered.